Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Assessment of systematic effects in lens or source catalogues

 \subsection{Source redshift uncertainty}

 Measuring unbiased WL masses requires a robust identification of background galaxies.
-Contamination from foreground or cluster member galaxies substantially dilutes the lensing signal \citep{2017MNRAS.469.4899M}, thus increasing the WL mass bias.
+Contamination from foreground or cluster member galaxies substantially dilutes the lensing signal \citep{2017MNRAS.469.4899M}, thus increasing the WL mass bias towards negative values.
 We define the contamination fraction following \citet{PaperIV} as

 where $\vec{p}$ is the photo-$z$ selection criterion, defined via Eq.~\eqref{eq: basic selection} or Eq.~\eqref{eq: robust selection}, and $N_{\rm sel}$ is the number of galaxies selected with the condition $\vec{p}$.